suneeta-mall/fable-flow/docs/features/story-processing.md

 # Story Processing & Editorial Review

-FableFlow's story processing feature transforms your text into an enhanced, multimedia-ready narrative through a comprehensive AI-powered editorial review pipeline.
-This powerful system analyzes, structures, and optimizes your story through five specialized review stages while maintaining its core message and educational value.
+FableFlow runs your text through a five-stage AI editorial pipeline that analyzes, structures, and prepares it for multimedia production while preserving its message and educational value.

 ## Overview

-The story processing pipeline takes your input text and enhances it through a **5-stage AI editorial review process**:
+The pipeline enhances your input through five review stages:

-1. **Friendly Proof** - Initial feedback on readability, flow, and engagement
+1. **Friendly Proof** - readability, flow, and engagement feedback
-2. **Critical Review** - Professional editorial analysis of structure, character development, and narrative
+2. **Critical Review** - structure, character development, and narrative analysis
-3. **Content Check** - Safety validation, age-appropriateness, and educational value assessment
+3. **Content Check** - safety, age-appropriateness, and educational value
-4. **Story Edit** - Structure improvements, pacing optimization, and narrative enhancement
+4. **Story Edit** - structure, pacing, and narrative improvements
-5. **Format Proof** - Final polish, formatting, and preparation for multimedia production
+5. **Format Proof** - final polish, formatting, and prep for production

 ### Author Control

-At each stage, you review the AI feedback and **approve or request revisions**.
-If you reject feedback at any stage, you can revise your manuscript and restart the review process.
-This ensures you maintain creative control while benefiting from AI-powered editorial insights.
+At each stage you approve or request revisions.
+Reject feedback to revise your manuscript and restart the review, keeping creative control over the AI's suggestions.

 ## Key Features

 ### Intelligent Story Analysis

-The system analyzes your story for:

-* Narrative structure and flow
-* Character development and consistency
-* Educational value and learning objectives
-* Engagement level and age-appropriateness
-* Scientific accuracy (when applicable)
+Analyzes narrative structure and flow, character consistency, educational value, age-appropriateness, and scientific accuracy where applicable.

 ### Content Enhancement

-Automatically improves your story by:

-* Optimizing language and vocabulary for target audience
-* Enhancing pacing and narrative flow
-* Adding educational elements and discussion points
-* Ensuring consistent tone and style
-* Maintaining scientific accuracy
+Optimizes vocabulary for the target audience, improves pacing, adds discussion points, and keeps tone and scientific accuracy consistent.

 ### Scene Preparation

-Prepares your story for multimedia production by:

-* Breaking down scenes for illustration
-* Identifying key moments for visual emphasis
-* Creating image prompts for illustration generation
-* Structuring content for video production
-* Planning music and sound effect placement
+Breaks the story into scenes, flags key visual moments, generates image prompts, and plans music and sound placement for downstream production.

 ## Usage

 ### Option 1: FableFlow Studio (Recommended)

-Use the web-based Studio interface for the best experience:
+Use the web-based Studio interface:

 1. Start Studio: `make studio-start`
 2. Navigate to http://localhost:3000